Trivadis/plsql-formatter-settings/hook/README.md

       SQLcl requires Java 8 or Java 11.
 It currently does not work with new Java versions.
 The standalone `tvdformat.jar` works with any Java version >= 8.
 Using Java 17 improves the runtime performance further.

-There are also disadvantages.
-For example:
+### Disadvantages

-- Binary file in Git
+- Combination of SQLcl and `format.js`

-  The `tvdformat.jar` has a size of around 30M.
+  A change of `format.js` or a change of SQL might require to build a new version of `tvdformat.jar`.
+If the required combination is not provided in [Releases](https://github.com/Trivadis/plsql-formatter-settings/releases) you need to build the standalone executable yourself and make it available for all repository users.
+When you decide to store it in the Git repository you should consider that the JAR file has a size of around 30M.
 This is nowadays not that large.
 However, for small repositories this might lead to a major contribution of the overall size.
+Especially when the file is updated regularly.

 - Licensing questions

   SQLcl is licensed under the [Oracle Free Use Terms and Conditions license](https://www.oracle.com/downloads/licenses/oracle-free-license.html) since May, 4 2021.
-See [@gvenzl](https://github.com/gvenzl)'s [blog post](https://blogs.oracle.com/database/post/sqlcl-now-under-the-oracle-free-use-terms-and-conditions-license).
+See [this blog post](https://blogs.oracle.com/database/post/sqlcl-now-under-the-oracle-free-use-terms-and-conditions-license).
 Redistribution is allowed under certain conditions.
 The standalone formatter uses SQLcl as a library like GraalVM's js-scriptengine, which is available on [Maven Central](https://search.maven.org/artifact/org.graalvm.js/js-scriptengine/21.2.0/jar).
-The use of `tvdformat.jar` raises for sure some additional questions regarding licensing.
-If you want to avoid that, you should use SQLcl.
+Using `tvdformat.jar` might raise some questions about licensing.
+If you want to avoid this, you should use SQLcl.